Theory of Optimal Learning Rate Schedules and Scaling Laws for a Random Feature Model: Conclusions

 \section{Conclusions}

 We theoretically analyzed the optimal learning rate schedule for a simple random feature model.
 Our results utilized optimal control methods, which enabled optimization over the full trajectory of the learning dynamics.
 This model recapitulated schedules often observed in practice including polynomial decay schedules and warmup-stable-decay.
-Further, we explored optimal batch size and optimal momentum schedules, finding possible improvements in wall-clock time or training horizon scaling laws respectively.
+Further, we explored optimal batch size and optimal momentum schedules, finding improvements in wall-clock scaling and sample-budget scaling, respectively.

 \paragraph{Limitations and Future Directions} While our analysis provided some insights into the behavior of SGD under different annealing schedules and different phases of task difficulty, there are several limitations to the present work.
 First, our current theory is focused on describing linear models trained with SGD.
 This can only capture optimization behaviors of neural networks operating in the lazy/kernel regime and also fails to capture the behavior of more sophisticated optimizers such as Adam or preconditioned optimizers like Muon, Shampoo, or SOAP \cite{diederik2014adam, jordan2024muon, gupta2018shampoo, vyas2024soap}.
 Second, while our numerical solution to optimal momentum revealed an improvement in the scaling law exponent, we have not yet identified analytically what this improved exponent is for the hard phase.
-Lastly, we provided experiments of ResNets on CIFAR-5M that resemble our toy model in the hard phase.
-It would be interesting to identify naturalistic tasks (commonly studied architecture/optimizer/dataset pairs) that resemble the easy phase where both annealing and scaling the base learning rate are necessary to achieve optimal scaling laws.
+Lastly, while we provided experimental evidence for easy and hard phase problems in different deep learning settings, it would be interesting to develop ways to empirically access the correct spectral statistics to predict the optimal schedule shape to achieve better performance.